IBM/ibm-ix-aem-sonarqube-plugin/assets/readme/AvoidInjectMocksUsage.md

-<p>When writing tests with <a href="https://wcm.io/testing/aem-mock/">aem-mocks</a> avoid mocking the implementation of a OSGi component, but
+<p>When writing tests with aem-mocks it is preferred to use the provided AemContext to inject any dependencies into classes which are needed for testing rather than to use InjectMocks from Mockito.
-    rather create a stub implementation or mock the interface of the component instead if really needed.
+This way you can also properly utilize all the out-of-the-box registered classes in the context (e.g. ResourceResolverFactory, ResourceResolver, Externalizer, XSSApi)
 </p>

 | Additional Information |        |